This chive blossom vinegar is so simple to make and tastes fantastic.

 I personally love using it in salad dressings.
 I usually add it to a mustardy vinaigrette and serve it with a spinach and arugula salad.
 Here are a couple of ways to use it:

-- drizzled over potato salad
+- drizzled over fries, roasted vegetables, or potato salad

 - in place of balsamic vinegar or red wine vinegar in a vinaigrette